-Studies have shown that 5-7% weight loss can prevent the development of diabetes in individuals with elevated levels of blood sugar consistent with prediabetes, and many clinicians and researchers use weight loss as a surrogate measure for effective prevention of diabetes.
+Studies have shown that 5-7% weight loss can prevent or delay the development of diabetes in individuals with elevated levels of blood sugar consistent with prediabetes, and many clinicians and researchers use weight loss as a surrogate measure for effective prevention of diabetes.
 Participants in the DPP Trial lowered their body weight by approximately 7% after one year (decreasing to weight loss of about 4% after four years), which led to a 58% reduction in the risk of progressing to diabetes over three years compared with standard lifestyle recommendations plus a placebo.
-The lifestyle intervention was also more effective than drug therapy with metformin.
+The lifestyle intervention was also more effective than drug therapy with metformin, an antidiabetic agent that has also been shown to promote weight loss.